jbock-java/zerobuilder/README.md

 # A flexible builder scheme

+This project generates some variants of the builder pattern.
-This project has two different use cases:
+It has two different use cases:

 * Create and update <em>instances of</em> immutable value objects with minimal effort.
   See [values](values.md).